Unit rationale, description and aim

 A range of assessment procedures will be used to meet the unit learning outcomes and develop graduate attributes consistent with University assessment requirements.
 These assessments are appropriate for the online and multi-mode of student engagement.
 The learning activities listed below are organised to support a progressive developmental sequence of learning / scaffold learning progressively.
 They take a social constructivist approach which recognises the particular relevance, value and need for peer to peer engagement in learning within theology.

-Assessment Task 1: A Critical Reflection on the Person and Work of Jesus Christ that present a contemporary understanding of who Jesus is and what he does for us.
-This task will address Learning Outcome 2 and develop Graduate Attribute 4
+Assessment Task 2 asks students to critically reflect on the person and work of Jesus Christ, presenting a contemporary understanding of who Jesus is and what Jesus does for us, with a focus on the student’s own professional context.
+This task will address Learning Outcomes 1, 2 and 3.

 Overview of assessments

-Assessment Task 1: Critical Reflection on the Person and Work of Jesus Christ present a contemporary understanding of who Jesus is and what he does for us.
+Assessment Task 2: Critical Reflection on the Person and Work of Jesus Christ

 40%